apnadkarni/blt/man/tabset.rst

   Invokes the command specified for perforations (see the **-perforationcommand** widget option).
 Typically this command places the page into a top level widget.
-The name of the toplevel is the concatonation of the *pathName*, "-", and the *tabName*.
-The return value is the return value from the Tcl command, or an empty string if there is no command associated with the tab.
+The name of the toplevel is in the form "*pathName*-*tab*".
 This command is ignored if the tab's state (see the **-state** option) is disabled.

 *pathName* **scan mark** *x y*